 Discussion of Modern Florentine History

-The Medici line was extinguished in 1737.
-And following years of Austrian rule in the region, Florence was named the capital of the newly-unified Italy, The United Kingdom of Italy, in 1865.
+The Medici line was extinguished in 1737 and following years of Austrian rule in the region, Florence was named the capital of the newly-unified Italy for 5 years, The United Kingdom of Italy, in 1865 up to 1870.

 During World War II, there was a German occupation.
 After the war, Florence was declared an open city.

 During the sixties, Florence experienced a period of expansion and once again became one of the richest cities in Italy: from commerce and agriculture to tourism and culture.

 In 1982, the historic and celebrated cultural center of Florence was admitted to the World Heritage Sites by the UNESCO.